MARQUETTE UNIVERSITY

 IMPORTANT INFORMATION:

-Listed in the Undergraduate Bulletin, available on-line and in a hard-copy publication:
+Listed in the Undergraduate Bulletin, available on-line:

 Undergraduate Attendance Policy

-Academic Honesty Policy
+Academic Honesty (Academic Integrity) Policy

-College of Engineering Academic policies.
+College of Engineering Academic regulations.